Robert Craufurd: The Buenos Aires Expedition

 On 30 October 1805, Craufurd was promoted to full colonel and put in command of his own regiment.
 He was ordered on an expedition to South America.
 In 1806 on the promise of another promotion to brigadier-general, he took ship to Rio de Janeiro.
 The British commander-in-chief, General John Whitelocke, was based at Montevideo.
 Craufurd's brigade consisted of two squadrons of 6th Dragoon Guards, the 5th Dragoon Guards, 36th Regiment, 45th Regiment, and 88th Regiment of Foot, and five companies of the 95th Rifles, totaling 4,200 men.
 The broad objective was the conquest of Chile.
 Craufurd departed from Falmouth docks on 12 November 1806, sailing south to the Cape of Good Hope with instructions from William Windham.
 General Samuel Auchmuty and Admiral Murray were despatched to report back to the Pitt ministry, who wanted the capture of Buenos Aires.
 They had already left London on 9 October.

 The flotilla arrived with 8,000 men on board on 15 June 1807, when the armies were finally united at Buenos Aires.
-Whitelocke refused to act and was accused by Robert Craufurd of cowardice.
+Whitelocke refused to act and was accused by Craufurd of cowardice.
 He was supported in London by his brother Charles, who had a network of aristocratic contacts.
 Whitelocke would not countenance an attack on General Santiago de Liniers' army.
 The British advanced into the town; Craufurd wrote he wanted to attack the ramparts, but was prevented by his superior officer.
 The Spanish colonial forces retreated, retrenched in the streets and deployed heavy artillery.
-Craufurd's brigade was forced to retreat to the Convent of Saint Domingo; his brigade was surrounded by 5,000 of the enemy and forced to surrender at 4 pm.
+Craufurd's brigade was forced to retreat to the Convent of Saint Domingo; his brigade was surrounded by 5,000 Spanish troops and forced to surrender at 4 pm.
 A total of 1,070 officers and men were killed or severely wounded; Craufurd and Coadjutor Edmund Pack of Royal Horse Guards were incensed.
 They offered to shoot the 'traitor' when they returned to Hythe: Whitelocke compounded the treason when Liniers offered to return prisoners and the 71st Regiment; he agreed and surrendered Montevideo, also promising to withdraw from the River Plate.

 Writing in 1891 the biographer Alexander Craufurd states that General Craufurd, and apparently many other officers were "under the impression that Whitelocke was a traitor as well as a timid and vacillating fool, but I have failed to find in the account of the court-martial any solid evidence in support of this impression".